ava-labs/avalanche-docs/docs/apis/avalanchego/apis/issuing-api-calls.md

 ## Sending and Receiving Bytes

-Unless otherwise noted, when bytes are sent in an API call/response, they are in [CB58](https://support.avalabs.org/en/articles/4587395-what-is-cb58) representation, a base-58 encoding with a checksum
+Unless otherwise noted, when bytes are sent in an API call/response, they are in hex representation.
+However, Transaction IDs (txIDs), chainIDs, and subnetIDs are in [CB58](https://support.avalabs.org/en/articles/4587395-what-is-cb58) representation, a base-58 encoding with a checksum.